abhishekgit03/CrudAPI/README.md

 ## Getting Started

-The Flask API is deployed on Render and can be accessed through the following endpoint: https://crudapi-p1kz.onrender.com You can also clone the repo and test using postman
+-The Flask API is deployed on Render and can be accessed through the following endpoint: https://crudapi-p1kz.onrender.com -You can also clone the repo and test using Postman

 ### Databases and packages used

-MongoDB
+-MongoDB
-Flask
+-Flask
-Pymongo
+-Pymongo
-jsonify
+-jsonify
-python-dotenv
+-python-dotenv
-uuid
+-uuid

 ### Installation